CSSjieun/data-harvesting-assignment/README.md

 ### Term frequency analysis

-Using "yt_trump" variable create before we can calculate total number of comments in each sentimental types and then grouped by type to sum all the totals in the n column of yt_trump and create a column called total with the total of words by user
+Using "yt_trump" variable create before we can calculate total number of comments in each sentimental types and then grouped by type to sum all the totals in the n column of yt_trump and create a column called total with the total of words by user.

 ```{r}
 total_words <- yt_trump |>